 HSRs may attend an initial training course of five days in the first year of office, three days for the second year of office and two days for the third year of office.

-Health and Safety Representatives (HSRs) are elected by groups of workers (called work groups) to represent them and act on their behalf.
+Health and Safety Representatives (HSRs) are elected by groups of workers (called work groups) to represent them and act on their behalf in relation to work health and safety matters.
 Some of the benefits provided by HSRs include:

 - a single point of contact for workers raising health and safety issues, as well as for employers when consulting with workers

-- improved efficiency, particularly where there is a large group of affected workers, reducing the need for individual consultation
+- improved efficiency, particularly where there is a large group of affected workers, enhancing the consultation process

 - more effective representation, through their training, experience and regular involvement with health and safety matters.